.Net Core 3.1 ARM Build Agent for Azure Dev Ops

 build agent are broadly the same, and you can follow these steps but taking care to use the correct downloads for your target architecture.

-Using your Windows or Mac desktop, download the latest Raspbian Lite and extract the zip.
+Using your Windows or Mac desktop, go to the downloads page and

 Download Balena Etcher (or your favourite image writing tool)